The program has ended on 31 December 2022.

 TEPAKETJU - a co-innovation project for developing innovative sustainable products

-Funding by the Bio & Circular Finland program can be used to support the development of innovation and export ecosystems.
+Funding by the Bio & Circular Finland program have be used to support the development of innovation and export ecosystems.
 Ecosystems are formed of companies, research institutes, customers and municipalities that engage in joint R&D projects and facilitate the creation of a business environment that supports the program’s aims.